 Office: Chaparral Hall 5319

 Research in the Laboratory of Integrative and Comparative Herpetology seeks to understand how forces such as evolutionary history, the physical environment, and interactions among species affect an animal's morphology, physiology, ecology, behavior, and life history.
 In short, we study the "how" and the "why" of animal function.
 We study these relationships principally in amphibians and reptiles because they are ideal organisms for testing hypotheses that lie at the interface of physiology, behavior, ecology, and evolution.
 Recent studies have included a blend of field observations, measurements, and experiments, laboratory benchwork and experiments, and computer simulations.
 Usually our research draws from several levels of biological inquiry: subcellular, tissues, individuals, populations, and communities.
 However, we tend to emphasize the biology of whole organisms and to draw broader inferences from modern comparative analyses.
 I also conduct research with colleagues in Argentina on a large clade (>250 species) of austral South American lizards (Liolaemidae).
 This lineage offers an excellent model system for answering a variety of questions that are of general interest to comparative biologists.

-David Gray - sexual selection, speciation, and behavior of crickets
+David Gray - behavioral ecology, sexual selection, speciation